nolauren/2018introdh/assignment1_textanalysis.md

 The main page for Jstor DFR is [here](http://dfr.jstor.org).
 Set up an account [here](https://www.jstor.org/register?redirectUri=/dfr/results) and select your data [here](https://www.jstor.org/dfr/results).
 To select a particular journal, [here are the instructions](https://www.jstor.org/dfr/about/creating-datasets?loggedin=true&facet_journal=am91cm5hbA%3D%3D&ed=&searchType=facetSearch&Query=american+quarterly&page=1&sd=).
 One you have selected a journal, make sure there are at least 500 records to use; otherwise, we can't use topic modeling as there aren't enough records.
 There are two more categories to consider:

-- Article Type: Pick the kind of articles you'd like to analyze.
-For example, one might only be interested in research articles or just book reviews.
-You can also do them all!

 - Year of Publication: You might consider just looking at a journal during a specific period.
 For example, did *American Quarterly* (the journal of  the field of American Studies) look at specific topics during the 1960s in the middle of the U.S. social movements?

-Select All of the Data Types.
+Select All of the Data Types including XML and three types of N-Grams.

 If the data has more than 25,000 documents, there are two options.
 You can make several requests to capture all the data or you need to select a subset.